-Sarah is an accredited counsellor and supervisor with over ten years’ experience
+Sarah is an accredited counsellor and supervisor with over twenty years’ experience

 Sarah is an accredited counsellor and supervisor with the Psychotherapy and Counselling Federation of Australia, Queensland Counsellors Association and Australian Association of Supervision.
 Sarah’s extensive experience involves working with individuals, couples, families, youth and supervising counsellors nationally.